EngineerSmith/Export-TextureAtlas/README.md

 `love . <inputDir> <outputDir> -extrude 1`

 `love . <inputDir> <outputDir> -extrude 16`
+## -spacing \<num>
+Optional.
+Adds spacing between images on the atlas, does not add spacing between an image and the edge of the atlas.

+**Note**, it cannot be a negative, otherwise it will be mistaken as an argument.
+This value does not get added onto the exported quad, but does shift its location on the atlas.
+### Example
+`love . <inputDir> <outputDir> -spacing 1`

+`love . <inputDir> <outputDir> -spacing 5`
 ## -fixedSize \<width> [\<height>]
 Optional.
 Uses a fixed size atlas from [Runtime-TextureAtlas](https://github.com/EngineerSmith/Runtime-TextureAtlas).
 All given images in a directory must be the same size. `height` is an optional value and will default to the required `width` value.
 ### Example